KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 ## What are the key outputs?

 The example outputs of the process are:
-- Assured UK Core profiles
+- Assured NHS England IG profiles
 - Assured SNOMED CT/dm+d ValueSets/Refsets
 - Assured Implementation guidance
 - Agreed changes in the proposed business logical models